PabloAlejandro/Easy-QR/README.md

 # Easy-QR
-This project shows how to build an easy app that uses CLGeocoder to get information about a location.
+Simple project that demonstrates how to build a QR reader using AVCaptureMetadata

 Required frameworks:
 - AVFoundation